Inspired to Stop Gun Violence

 Peter Thum is the Founder and CEO of Liberty United.
 He has been a pioneer in social enterprise since 2001, when he came up with the business idea for Ethos Water.
 He created the brand out of his New York apartment and led it as its President through its acquisition in 2005, by Starbucks Coffee Company.

 While working in South Africa in 2001, Peter met people living without access to clean water and sanitation.
-Determined to help them, he came up with the idea to create a for-profit brand that could tap into the bottled water boom to enlist millions of consumers to fund clean water access for people in need of water in developing countries.
+Determined to help them, he came up with the idea to create a brand that could tap into the bottled water boom to enlist millions of consumers to fund clean water access for people in need of water in developing countries.
 Peter wrote his idea down on a napkin on a train.
-That napkin became a plan and the plan became Ethos Water.
-Since then, Ethos has given over $12.4 million to safe water and sanitation programs and has changed the lives of over half a million people around the world.
+That napkin became the plan for Ethos Water.
+Since then, Ethos has given over $13.8 million to safe water and sanitation programs and has changed the lives of over half a million people around the world.

 This business model of directly connecting brand, product consumption and a related cause was later was adopted and adapted by companies such as Toms Shoes, Feed, and Warby Parker.

-While continuing to lead Ethos at Starbucks, Peter visited safe water programs in Africa in 2008.
-On this trip he met boys as young as 10 who were armed with assault rifles.
+While continuing to lead Ethos inside Starbucks as a corporate vice president and director of the Starbucks Foundation, Peter visited safe water programs in Africa in 2008.
+During this trip he met boys as young as 10 who were armed with assault rifles.
 This experience moved him to begin work to address the small arms problem in Africa.

 Peter and his wife Cara Buono launched Liberty United in 2013 with the vision of stopping gun violence in the United States.

-With this aim, Liberty United transforms illegal guns and ammunition provided by police into handcrafted jewelry.
-Liberty United Partners with US cities and law enforcement who provide illegal guns and bullets from off the street.
-Liberty United remakes these weapons into powerful symbols of action.
+Liberty United transforms illegal guns and ammunition provided by police into handcrafted jewelry.
+Liberty United Partners with US cities and law enforcement, who provide the illegal guns and bullets from off the street.
+Liberty United remakes these weapons into jewelry and accessories.
 Every product purchased funds non-profit programs to protect and save the lives of at-risk children.

 Peter now lives with his wife and daughter in New York City.

 Cara has been an actress since age 12.
 She earned an Emmy nomination for her role as Dr. Faye Miller on Mad Men.
-Her many notable television roles include work on The Sopranos, The Good Wife and Person of Interest.
+Her many notable television roles include work on The Sopranos, The Good Wife and Person of Interest, NCIS, and The Blacklist Redemption.
 She has appeared on Broadway and Off Broadway.
 As a writer, she adapted F. Scott Fitzgerald's novel This Side of Paradise of Paradise for Miramax Films.
 She is currently working on the Netflix series Stranger Things.

 Cara has been a volunteer rape crisis/domestic victims advocate with St. Luke's Roosevelt Crime Victims Treatment Center since 1992.
 She traveled to Bhutan to volunteer with Surgicorps International.